Motion by mean curvature in interacting particle systems: Introduction

 \section{Introduction}

 The literature on motion by mean curvature is extensive, so we will only cite the papers most relevant to our research.
-In 1992 Evans, Soner, and Souganidis \cite{ESS} established that suitably rescaled versions of the Allen-Cahn equations converged to motion by mean curvature, a process that we will describe in detail later.
+In 1992 Evans, Soner, and Souganidis \cite{ESS} established that suitably rescaled versions of the Allen-Cahn equations converge to motion by mean curvature, in the sense that the solution converges to an indicator function of a region whose boundary evolves as the mean curvature flow.
 The big breakthrough made in this paper was that the limiting result was valid for all time despite the possible occurrence of geometric singularities.
 See the first four pages of \cite{ESS} for the physical motivation and references to previous work.

 In 1995 Katsoulakis and Souganidis \cite{KS} used the results developed in \cite{ESS} to prove that stochastic Ising models with long range interactions, called Kac potentials, when rescaled converge to motion by mean curvature.
-The interaction kernel for their Ising model on $\ZZ^d$ is \beq K_\gamma(x,y) = \gamma^d J(\gamma |x-y|) \eeq where $J : \RR^d \to [0,\infty)$ has compact support and is symmetric: $J (x) = J(|x|)$.
-The weighted sum of spins seen by $x$ is
+The interaction kernel for their Ising model on $\ZZ^d$ is \beq